 Work shares are an opportunity for parents to see what their child’s class has been working on, including but not limited to verses, circle, songs, skits, foreign language songs or verses and eurythmy.
 Handwork from each grade is displayed for parents and children to view.
 The first work share is held on the Tuesday afternoon before the Thanksgiving break in November, and the second is held before the noon dismissal on the last day of school, both generously hosted across the street at St. Joseph’s Church.

-Through the year the Mountain Laurel Waldorf School community comes together in different ways to celebrate the seasonal and spiritual festivals of Michaelmus, Martinmus (the Lantern Walk for grades one through three), Advent and May Day.
-Each festival holds it’s own mood and reverence and is enjoyed by all.
+Throughout the year the Mountain Laurel Waldorf School community comes together in different ways to celebrate the seasonal and spiritual festivals of Michaelmus, Martinmus (Lantern Walk), Winter Spiral and May Day.
+Each festival holds its own mood and reverence and is enjoyed by all.

 Over the course of the school year, each grade at Mountain Laurel Waldorf School presents a play for the school and school community.
 The plays themes are taken from the language arts curriculum for each grade and are often written by the class teachers.
 Plays are generally presented in the mornings for the school and in the evenings for the parent community.